balfieri/aws/README.md

 </pre>

 <p>
 That would print out something like this.
-Our script will notice that the work has been finished due to the "PASS" on the 2nd-to-last line, so it's ok to delete the instance:</p>
+Our "harvesting" script on the PC will notice that the work has been finished due to the "PASS" on the 2nd-to-last line, so it's ok to delete the instance:</p>
 <pre>
 ...
 Cloud-init v.
 18.2-72.amzn2.0.6 running 'modules:final' at Mon, 11 Feb 2019 23:12:33 +0000.
 Up 51.93 seconds.